 Applicants can send their applications to INOV’s offices by registered post with an acknowledgement of receipt (see address below).

 Applications can also – once they have been filled in, signed, and dated – be scanned and sent by email to INOV’s secretariat by email.

 Since January 2017, applicants can file their applications semi-electronically by using UPOV’s PBR application tool.
-This tool is available for rose, apple fruit, potato, soybean, and lettuce varieties.
+This tool is available for all species.